anrisha/repeated-props/README.md

-# the code counts how many time elements repeat in array
+# the code counts how many elements are repeated in array